-- Voorhees Township School District will establish a process and location for student and staff health screenings. - Buildings will be outfitted with technology that allows for rapid and discrete contactless temperature assessments. - Physical guides, such markings on the floors or sidewalks and signs on walls, will be utilized to help ensure that staff and students remain at least six (6) feet apart in lines and at other times (e.g. guides for creating "one-way routes" in hallways). - Voorhees Township School District will work to minimize interaction between students during arrival and dismissal times. - Principals will establish separate entrances and exits to school facilities where possible.
-Students will be assigned an entrance and exit until a time when we return to our regular schedule. - Create "one-way routes" in hallways.
+- Voorhees Township School District will establish a process and location for student and staff health screenings. - Buildings will be outfitted with technology that allows for rapid and discrete contactless temperature assessments. - Physical guides, such markings on the floors or sidewalks and signs on walls, will be utilized to help ensure that staff and students remain at least three (3) feet apart in lines and at other times (e.g. guides for creating "one-way routes" in hallways). - Voorhees Township School District will work to minimize interaction between students during arrival and dismissal times. - Principals will establish separate entrances and exits to school facilities where possible.
+Students will be assigned an entrance and exit until a time when we return to our regular schedule.